dojo/framework/docs/en/testing/supplemental.md

 	const sharedData = new Map<string, any>();

 	const mockFactory = factory(() => {
-		// actual middlware implementation; uses `sharedData` to bridge the gap return {
+		// actual middleware implementation; uses `sharedData` to bridge the gap return {
 			get(id: string): any {},
 			set(id: string, value: any): void {}